JetBrains/kotlin-web-site/docs/reference/generics.md

 fun replaceNullsWithDefaults<T : Any>(list : List<T?>) : List<T> {
   return list map {
     if (it == null)
-      <error desc="The type T does not have a class object">T</error>.default // For now, we don't know if T's class object has such a property
+      T.default // Error.
+For now, we don't know if T's class object has such a property else it
-    else it
   }
 }